-Read about the 10 steps to buying condos in Long Beach, California.
+When my clients follow the 10 steps to buying condos in Long Beach, they have success.
 Buying a condo or townhome is a daunting tasks without a plan in place.

 There are more than 18,000 condos in Long Beach California.
 Many people who have never owned a condo and are looking to buy their first one may find the process daunting.